jiakaiBot/deCloudflare/ACTION.md

 | ![](image/htmlalertcloudflare.jpg) | ![](image/htmlalertcloudflare2.jpg) |

 - Want more customers?
 You know what to do.
 Hint is "_above line_".
   - Hello, you wrote "[We take your privacy seriously](https://it.slashdot.org/story/19/02/19/0033255/stop-saying-we-take-your-privacy-and-security-seriously)" but I got "_Error 403 Forbidden Anonymous Proxy Not Allowed_".
 Why are you blocking Tor?
 Or VPN?
+And why are you blocking [temporary emails](http://hkgz2s5srq7msfls4rfioo7pnhmxh6s25drkrl5u2c4uqea7yb6abtqd.onion/mail/)?

 ![](image/anonexist.jpg)